bts-hehe/nj/README.md

 ## Version Notes
 - doesn't currently work for Active Directory (users)
-- missing GPO, and maybe working secpol.inf - in theory you really only need one, preferably GPO
+- check if secpol.inf working - in theory you really only need GPO **OR** secpol.inf, preferably GPO
-- test
+- need to make `backup.pol` (GPO backup) and upload here